blinkbitcoin/stablesats-rs/README.md

 # About `stablesats`
-Stablesats is a part of the galoy OSS banking stack.
+Stablesats is a part of the blink OSS banking stack.
 It enables users that deposit Bitcoin to hold a USD denominated value in their wallets.
-It achieves this by identifying transactions that involve a hard-coded `dealer` ledger account in the Galoy ledger and calculating a target liability.
+It achieves this by identifying transactions that involve a hard-coded `dealer` ledger account in the blink ledger and calculating a target liability.
 This liability is subsequently hedged via shorting perpetual swap contracts on the okex exchange.

 ## Design